Post-Traumatic Stress Disorder (PTSD) can affect anyone exposed to trauma. While often linked to military service, PTSD also affects:

 - Maintain relationships

-Recovery may take time, but it is possible—and common—with the right care.
+Recovery may take time, but it is both possible and common with the right care.

 Can anyone get PTSD?